sys9317/Final_Project/README.md

 We then attach the predictions to our results table, which has a column for date, ridership, and predictions.

-To identify the most active or popular stations, we sort by the highest amount of activity.
-We then compute the total rides per day for each station
-***CLARIFY WITH YOSUP IF IT'S PER STATION OR ACROSS ALL STATIONS***.
-Lastly, we look for monthly trends

 [See our Bibliography](bibliography.md)